cbondugula/MB-2-2026/patent-applications/patent-005-healthcare-workflow-automation.md

-# Patent Application 005: Dynamic Healthcare Workflow Automation System
+# Patent Application 005: Dynamic Healthcare Workflow Automation System with Predictive Resource Allocation

 ## TITLE OF THE INVENTION
-**Dynamic Healthcare Workflow Automation System**
+**Dynamic Healthcare Workflow Automation System with Predictive Resource Allocation**

 ## FIELD OF THE INVENTION